butchered-snake/client/README.md

 schematics:
 ![combined-schematics](./doc/all-connections.svg)

-The hardcoded algorithm used to assign the individual board areas could be swapped out or made configurable in the future.
-For now however, it follows a rectangular zigzag pattern:
+The current board creation algorithm uses the following rectangular zigzag pattern, which could be easily swapped out for another pattern in the future.
 ![board-creation-pattern](./doc/board-creation.svg)

 During this board creation, every client is assigned an identifier.
 The identifier is an encoding of the board position